 Professional Qualifications and Activities:

 Gene is a frequent speaker on legal issues affecting nonprofits.
-He has given presentations for dozens of groups including the American Bar Association (Annual Meeting), Bar Leadership Institute (ABA), Continuing Education of the Bar (State Bar of California), Bar Association of San Francisco, Santa Barbara County Bar Association, California Association of Nonprofits, CompassPoint, The Foundation Center, Center for Volunteer and Nonprofit Leadership, Lawline, Law.com, Lorman Education Services, Nonprofit Webinars, San Francisco Conservatory of Music, Western Museums Association, and local committees of the California Society of CPAs.
+This fall, he is scheduled to speak at the annual BoardSource Leadership Forum (11/7-8), the Western Conference on Tax-Exempt Organizations (11/21-22), and the GWSCPA Nonprofit Finance and Accounting Symposium in DC (12/16-17).
+Previously, Gene has given presentations for dozens of groups including the American Bar Association (Annual Meeting), Bar Leadership Institute (ABA), Continuing Education of the Bar (State Bar of California), Bar Association of San Francisco, Santa Barbara County Bar Association, California Association of Nonprofits, CompassPoint, The Foundation Center, Social Media for Nonprofits, Center for Volunteer and Nonprofit Leadership, Lawline, Law.com, Lorman Education Services, Nonprofit Webinars, Alliance for Community Media (National Conference), San Francisco Conservatory of Music, Western Museums Association, and local committees of the California Society of CPAs.
 Gene is also a regular contributor to Tony Martignetti Nonprofit Radio.

 A prolific writer, Gene has been published by Taxation of Exempts (Thomson Reuters), The Practical Lawyer (American Law Institute/American Bar Association), The Chronicle of Philanthropy, CalNonprofits, ABA BoardLink, ABA Business Law Today, and Blue Avocado.
 He has also edited articles appearing in Nonprofit Quarterly and About.com and served as technical editor of the Nonprofit Kit for Dummies.